 An estimated 65 million Americans have a criminal record.
 That’s about one out of every four people of working age.
 If you are one of them, you might be in for a difficult job search.
-Surveys show that a majority of employers – 92%, according to one recent survey – check criminal records when hiring for some or all jobs.
+Surveys show that a majority of employers—92%, according to one survey—check criminal records when hiring for some or all jobs.
 If a prospective employer finds out that you have an arrest or conviction record, you might find it difficult to get work, especially in the current economic climate.

 Job seekers with criminal records have some legal rights, however.
 Federal and state laws place some limits on how employers can use these records in making job decisions.
-Oregon law gives applicants a number of protections in this situation, too.
+Oregon law gives applicants some protections in this situation, too.

 Title VII of the Civil Rights Act of 1964 prohibits discrimination in every aspect of employment, including screening practices and hiring.
 Because arrest and incarceration rates are higher for African Americans and Latinos, an employer that adopts a blanket policy of excluding all applicants with a criminal record might be guilty of race discrimination, even if that is not the employer’s intent.

 The federal agency that enforces Title VII – the Equal Employment Opportunity Commission (EEOC)—has issued guidance explaining how employers can screen out applicants whose criminal records pose an unreasonable risk without engaging in discrimination.
 In deciding whether a particular offense should be disqualifying, employers must consider:

 The EEOC also has said that employers should give applicants with a record an opportunity to explain the circumstances and provide mitigating information showing that the employee should not be excluded based on the offense.